How to sell online internationally with Shopify

 Why sell internationally with Shopify?

-Shopify provides a number of features that make it easy to sell globally.
+Shopify offers several features that make it easy to sell globally.

 Note: Not all Shopify plans offer the same features.
 Be sure to check out and compare their various plans before making a purchase.